 If you have not yet left campus but plan to do so, please carefully read the following so you are informed and prepared for your move-out.
 If you have already left campus but have not yet checked out of your room, please contact your hall’s front desk as soon as possible.
 Contact information is available by selecting your hall on the University Housing and Residential Life website.

-The university continues to share more about on-campus operations, as well as new information about how indoor and outdoor events, including those of our student organizations, will be managed this fall; how students will be able to reserve spaces in the TECH Center, Charles Library and certain recreation facilities; and what other new areas will be available on campus—like Zoom Rooms and places for students to eat their grab-and-go meals.
+Additional details about on-campus operations—such as new information about how indoor and outdoor events, including those of our student organizations, will be managed this spring; how students will be able to reserve spaces in the TECH Center, Charles Library and certain recreation facilities; and what other new areas will be available on campus—will become available as we approach the spring semester.

 Changes to Main Campus

 Hear from Dozie Ibeh, associate vice president for the project delivery group at Temple, to learn how Main Campus transformed to safeguard the health of the entire Temple community.